ardok/ardok.github.io/sudoku/README.md

 Extras
 ---
 I'm using ImageOptim app for MacOS to reduce the success gif file.
 This app is amazing in general to reduce image size.

+Wait for 30 seconds after the game progresses and there will be a "tip" to save the state.
+This is using jquery.cookie to check whether use has seen it or not, and it expires in one day.